hilarylui96/data-engineering-zoomcamp/02-workflow-orchestration-airflow/README.md

 4. Set Google Cloud connection via Airflow UI and set "Keyfile Path" to where the credentials json file is in the Docker container
 5. Create requirement.txt and add the Python packages that you need
 6. Create Dockerfile and configure it to pip install the packages listed in the requirements.txt
+7. Make sure to set your working directory in Dockerfile so the commands in your Dockerfile are executed there (note that it has no effect on running Airflow aka your Airflow tasks might not be exceute in the same directory that you set in your Dockerfile so you have to explicitly specify in your Airflow task.e.g set cwd for BashOperator)
-7. Modify docker-compose.yaml to build the image defined in the Dockerfile (comment out image: ${AIRFLOW_IMAGE_NAME:-apache/airflow:2.10.5} and add build .)
+8. Modify docker-compose.yaml to build the image defined in the Dockerfile (comment out image: ${AIRFLOW_IMAGE_NAME:-apache/airflow:2.10.5} and add build .)

 You can access your Docker Container / Airflow by clicking "Attach to Running Container" and select the Airflow Scheduler.
 The pros of coding in the container is that there is auto-completion since Airflow is installed in the container but you might have to also install Python.